ependes-observatory/webcam-observatory/README.md

 ### Goals

-This project contains 4 scripts to process the images take by the webcam of the Astronomical observatory of Épendes, Fribourg, Switzerland,
+This project contains 5 scripts to process the images taken by the webcam of the Astronomical observatory of Épendes, Fribourg, Switzerland.

 Goals: